 Erectile dysfunction (ED) is defined as difficulty in getting and maintaining an erection that is firm enough for sex.
 This condition is very common, and is actually the most frequent sexual health complaint from men of all ages.

-The board certified urologists and men’s health specialists at Suburban Urologic Associates provide testing and treatment for ED throughout the Pittsburgh area.
+The board-certified urologists and men’s health specialists at Suburban Urologic Associates have a wide range of subspecialty fellowship training and expertise from a variety of top academic medical centers.
+Our urologists provide testing and treatment for erectile dysfunction at our offices throughout the Pittsburgh area.
 Learn more about your ED treatment options and call to schedule your appointment today!

 Causes of Erectile Dysfunction

 ED normally stems from two separate categories of physical and mental health issues.
 Most often, erectile dysfunction is the result of a physical problem.
 These can include a variety of different situations, but they typically relate to:

 - Not having enough blood flow to the penis – Conditions like heart disease, diabetes, and hardened arteries can all restrict the functions of an individual’s circulatory system, which can prevent proper amounts of blood flow to certain areas of the body.
 It may also be difficult for an individual to keep blood in the penis long enough to sustain an erection.

 - Problems with the nerve endings – Damage to the pelvic region can often lead to damage of the nerves.
 Injury, cancer treatments, or even a disrupted signal from the brain can all cause these nerves to malfunction and diminish a person’s senses.

 - Side effects of medication – There is always a risk to taking a medication, but some risks can impact sexual function both temporarily and long-term.
 Make sure to discuss all possible side effects to a new medication with your healthcare provider.